getoctane/octane-collector/README.md

 Octane helps Development Teams easily  **manage their cloud spend on Kubernetes**.
 Octane provides detailed cost attribution of running infrastructure (e.g. cpu, mem, storage) to Kubernetes resources (clusters, namespaces, pods).

-Octane makes it easier to get a real time view into financial spend on your cloud infrastructure.
+Octane makes it easy to get a real time view into financial spend on your cloud infrastructure.
 It works on any main cloud provider (AWS, GCP, Azure).

 ## Core Features